Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example-with-dimensions.md

 os.chdir(os.path.join(os.getcwd(), "docs/learn/get-started/basic-example"))
 -->

+You are going to re-build the [previous example](./example.md) using a dataset, `food_data.csv`, instead of hard-coded values.
+This way, you can add as many vegetarian proteins as you like without needing to write more code.
+If you're impatient, [skip to the end](#put-it-all-together) to see the final result.

 !!! tip "Pyoframe is built on DataFrames"

     Most other optimization libraries require you to convert your data from its `DataFrame` format to another format.[^1] Not Pyoframe!
 DataFrames form the core of Pyoframe making it easy to seamlessly — and efficiently — integrate large datasets into your models.

 [^1]: For example, Pyomo converts your DataFrames to individual Python objects, Linopy uses multi-dimensional matrices via xarray, and gurobipy requires Python lists, dictionaries and tuples.
 While gurobipy-pandas uses dataframes, it only works with Gurobi!

-You are going to re-build the [previous example](./example.md) using a dataset, `food_data.csv`, instead of hard-coded values.
-This way, you can add as many vegetarian proteins as you like without needing to write more code.
-If you're impatient, [skip to the end](#put-it-all-together) to see the final result.
+## The data

+You can download the CSV file from [here](https://github.com/Bravos-Power/pyoframe/blob/7af213c52ad33b9c01c9a14baa4cffca1ded1046/docs/learn/get-started/basic-example/food_data.csv) or create it yourself with the following content:

 > `food_data.csv`
 >